timvisee/lazymc/README.md

 ## Requirements

-- Linux, macOS (Windows not yet supported)
+- Linux, macOS, Windows
 - Minecraft Java Edition 1.6 or above
+- On Windows: RCON (automatically managed by default)

 Using a modded Minecraft server and client (such as Forge) should work fine.